amandavolkamer/Professional-Projects/Power Automate/Cloud/README.md

 ### 📝 Team DCS Extract Review to Individual Lists
 - Helped set up SharePoint list architecture within the leadership SharePoint site and tested automation that moved extract reviews from leadership list to individual team lists for visibility.

-### 🌐 Local Code Web Extraction
-- Provided guidance on UI element selection, building loops for row iteration, and configuring data table outputs for a web scraping automation in Power Automate Desktop.

 ---